npat-efault/picocom/picocom.1.md

 :   Exit picocom after remaining idle for the specified time (in
     milliseconds).
-Picocom is considered idle if: Nothing is read (received) from the serial port, there is nothing to write (send) to the serial port, and nothing is read from the terminal.
-If **--exit-after** is set to zero, then picocom exits immediately after opening and configuring the serial port and after sending the init string (if any, see option **--initstring**).
-(Default: not set)
+Picocom is considered idle if: Nothing is read (received) from the serial port, AND there is nothing to write (send) to the serial port, AND nothing is read from the terminal.
+If **--exit-after** is set to zero, then picocom exits after opening and configuring the serial port, after sending the init string (if any, see option **--initstring**), and imediatelly when it becomes idle.
+When exiting with **--exit-after**, picocom observes the **--noreset** setting as usual.
+(Default: not set).

 **--help** | **-h**